Wall Street Has iPhone X Sales Jitters, But The Facts Aren’t In

 Doom-And-Gloom Doubters

-Of course Apple watchers have heard these doom-and-gloom stories many times before, sometimes involving other products which turned out to be doing OK.
+Of course Apple watchers have heard these doom-and-gloom stories many times before, sometimes involving other products, which turned out to be doing okay.
 And more than a few people people called out Mirabaud’s Campling for his announcement of the iPhone X’s summer demise.

 Among them was Moor Insights & Strategy principle analyst Patrick Moorhead, with his usual flair: